torrejonv/teranode/docs/services/coinbase.md

 ## 4. Data Model

 The Service receives blocks and processes them, extracting the Coinbase transaction and storing it in the database.
-The Block and Transaction data model will not be covered in this document, as it is sufficiently covered in other documents (please refer to the [Architecture Overview](../architecture/teranode-architecture.md).

 The Coinbase Service stores the Coinbase UTXOs in a database, along with their maturity.
 The maturity is the number of blocks that must be mined on top of the block that contains the Coinbase transaction before the UTXO can be spent.